ollienicholson/report-generator/README.md

 - Specify the font type for the header and body text
 - Specify the font size for the header and body text
 - Add hero image to title page
-- Select their NRL team for team-specific data rendering
+- Select team for team-specific data rendering

 ## Roadmap